Welcome to the teacher’s guide to the Tennessee History for Kids booklet called Upon a Pivot [2019-2020 edition].

 There are two images in this chapter that deserve a closer look.
-The first is the ad on page 9, shown here, on the right.
+The first is the ad on page 9, shown here, from a 1857 edition of the Athens Post.
 Click on it to make it larger.

-The second is the map on page 9, shown on the left.
+The second is the map on page 9.
 Click on it to make it larger.

 Before students move onto the Civil War, it is important for them to notice a few things about free states and slave states.
 Americans who know about the Civil War generally know that states such as Georgia, Virginia, Mississippi, Tennessee and Texas were slave states.
 However, they often don’t realize that Maryland, Delaware and Missouri were slave states.

 Maryland is most important one of these from a strategic point of view.
 When the Civil War started, Washington D.C. was surrounded on all sides by slave territory.
 That’s why President Lincoln was so worried about Maryland seceding (discussed on page 57-58).
 That’s also why General Robert E. Lee invaded Maryland in the summer and fall of 1862 (discussed on pages 63-64).
 Lee was hoping that his army would gain support as it moved through Maryland (which didn’t really happen.)